Abigail Magistrati: 2021

-Magistrati returned to competition at the 2021 Pan American Championships, where she helped Argentina place third, and individually she placed 10th in the all-around.
+Magistrati did not compete in 2020 due to the COVID-19 pandemic.
+She returned to competition at the 2021 Pan American Championships, where she helped Argentina place third, and individually she placed tenth in the all-around.
 She placed eighth on balance beam and fourth on floor exercise; however, teammate Martina Dominici tested positive for a banned substance, and her scores were removed, resulting in Magistrati winning the bronze on floor exercise.
 Also, Dominici received a one-month ban from competition resulting in her withdrawal from the 2020 Olympic Games.
 As a result, Magistrati, who originally didn't qualify due to the 1-per-country rule, was awarded the Olympic berth.